minhhoangbui/minhhoangbui.github.io/_posts/2019-01-12-amazon-personalize.md

 Noted that you have to specify your key and secret key in the Session() in order to upload it successfully.

 - Then define the schema for your data.
-The reason is EMR will play the role of preprocessing your data and DataFrame is its favorite data format.
+The reason is EMR will play the role of pre-processing your data and DataFrame is its favorite data format.
 The schema must follow Avro format

 ```py